braydoncoyer/braydoncoyer.dev/data/blog/the-cite-html-tag.md

 Thanks for reading!
 Have you ever used the tag in a project?
 Let me know in the comments below!

-If you liked this article and want more content like this, read some of my [other articles](https://blog.braydoncoyer.dev/) , subscribe to my newsletter and make sure to follow me on [Twitter](https://twitter.com/BraydonCoyer)!
+Thanks for reading!
+If you liked this article and want more content like this, read some of my [other articles](https://braydoncoyer.dev/blog), and make sure to follow me on [Twitter](https://twitter.com/BraydonCoyer)!